Danny Carey isn’t just the drummer for Tool – he’s a musical genius in his own right. And we’re going to show you why.

 You could take our word for it – and we can call him “amazing” and “genius” all we want – but you really have to listen yourself to understand why so many consider Danny Carey a ‘god-tier’ drummer.

-Brandon Toews is an author, educator, and performer based out of Vancouver, Canada.
-He is the author of The Drummer's Toolbox, co-author of The Best Beginner Drum Book, and the Content Director at Musora, home to the award-winning online music education platforms Drumeo, Pianote, Guitareo and Singeo.
+is an author, educator, and performer based out of Vancouver, Canada.
+Brandon is the author of The Drummer's Toolbox, co-author of The Best Beginner Drum Book, and the Content Director at Musora, home to the award-winning online music education platforms Drumeo, Pianote, Guitareo and Singeo.